-In 2022, Saudi Arabia (KSA) WTO notified a new process that establishes requirements related to preexport approval required for the export of animal origin products, including dairy.
+In 2022, Saudi Arabia (KSA) WTO notified a new process that establishes requirements related to pre-export approval required for the export of animal origin products, including dairy.
 KSA lists an overseas audit as part of the requirements, and it expects the interested establishments and countries to pay travel expenses.
 The competent authority is expected to provide the KSA a list of approved establishments meeting Saudi Arabian requirements.
 We urge USTR and its interagency partners to press for a broad systems recognition of the U.S. regulatory processes.
 The U.S. government should seek flexibility in the evaluation of food control systems if their components, although designed and structured differently, may be capable of meeting the same objective, in accordance with Codex principles.
-Should an overseas visit be required as part of the approval of the U.S. regulatory system, the U.S. should secure agreement on a systems audit in which a representative sample of plants are visited in lieu of plant-by-plant inspections.
-USTR and USDA should seek approval of all dairy and food plants meeting USG requirements and a grandfathering of all plants that have exported to the KSA over the last five years as approved while the details of the regulations are sorted out.
+Should an overseas visit be required as part of the approval of the U.S. regulatory system, the United States should secure agreement on a systems audit in which a representative sample of plants are visited in lieu of plant-by-plant inspections.
+USTR and USDA should seek approval of all dairy and food plants meeting U.S. government requirements and a grandfathering of all plants that have exported to the KSA over the last five years as approved while the details of the regulations are sorted out.

 It is paramount that the GCC countries move forward with transparency and a trade-facilitative approach so that exporters can be confident that they know of and can comply with all new demands and supplies of high-quality, safe food can continue to be provided to their consumers.
-NMPF and USDEC urge the U.S. government to secure acceptance of the standard AMS sanitary certificate for dairy exports from the United States.
+As new model health certificates were included as part of the current GCC Import Guide, and Saudi Arabia is in the process of creating/implementing new health certificates different from those in the GCC Import Guide, NMPF and USDEC urge the U.S. government to secure acceptance of the standard AMS sanitary certificate or certificates drawing on existing AMS-issued attestations for dairy exports from the United States.